allensalinas/curso_etapa1/README.md

 The app is about a list of restaurants, which you can review and mark as favorite.

-Feel free to use and contact me if you have any question.
+Feel free to use as you want and contact me if you have any question.

 @AllenSalinas9